 Editors’ note: We asked 10 writers for their opinion on the classifications and terminology used to describe people.
 We stressed there was no right or wrong answer.
-Here are the results:
+Below are their answers:

 I’ve wondered for quite a while how Race politics has transformed from the passions of being “Black and Proud” to the insultingly bureaucratic BAME label.
 I found our history to be quite informative.